humdrum-tools/humdrum-documentation/tool/metpos/index.md

 All other metric positions in the measure (beats, sub-beats, sub-sub-beats, etc.) are assigned successively increasing numerical values according to their placement in the metric hierarchy.
+Larger
-Larger `**metpos` values signify sonorities of lesser metric significance.
+<span class="rep">metpos</span> values signify sonorities of lesser metric significance.

 Input to <span class="tool">metpos</span> can be any Humdrum file that conforms to the *time-base* format &mdash; i.e. where each data record represents an